norabouhssis/airbnb-clone-project/README.md

 - 🧭 **Guides developers** in translating design into accurate code
 - 🌟 **Strengthens user experience** by aligning visuals with functionality

-# 👥 Roles and Responsibilities
+# 👥 Project Roles and Responsibilities

 | Role               | Responsibilities                                              |
 |--------------------|---------------------------------------------------------------|